 - Quit smoking and avoid alcohol.
-When you smoke or drink alcohol during your pregnancy, so does your baby.
+It's not just you that feels the effects, so does your baby.
 The effects of smoking on your baby, even secondhand smoke, and alcohol are connected to premature birth, learning disabilities, birth defects and even infant death.

 - Reach and maintain a healthy weight.
-Being overweight or underweight puts you and your baby at increased risk, so eat plenty of vegetables, fruits, whole grains and lean proteins—and be sure to exercise before, during and after pregnancy.
+Being overweight or underweight puts you and your baby at increased risk.
+Make healthy food choices like vegetables, fruits, whole grains and lean proteins.
+Stay active before, during and after pregnancy.

 - Include 400 micrograms of folic acid in your daily diet.
 Folic acid is a B vitamin needed for normal growth and development and lowers your baby’s risk of developing birth defects of the brain and spine, such as spina bifida.

 - Get existing medical conditions under control.
-If you have a medical condition such as asthma, diabetes, obesity, high blood pressure or epilepsy, be sure it is under control before you get pregnant.
+If you have an existing medical condition be sure it is under control before you get pregnant.

 - Talk to your doctor about any and all medicines you take.
 Some medicines—including over-the-counter drugs and supplements—can affect your baby’s health.

 - Make sure your vaccinations are up-to-date.
-Even while you are pregnant, you protect your baby when you vaccinate.
+Even while you are pregnant, you are protecting your baby when you vaccinate.
 Check with your doctor about which vaccinations are safe during pregnancy.

 - Share your family medical history—and your partner’s family’s medical history—with your doctor.
-This will help your doctor to look out for potential problems.
+This will help your doctor be aware of potential problems.

 - Avoid contact with toxic materials at home and at work.
 Can include synthetic chemicals, fertilizer and bug spray.